mem0ai/mem0/examples/nextjs/README.md

 python app.py  #To run the app in development mode
 ```

 Before deploying the app, open `fly.toml` file and update the `name` variable to something unique.
-This is important as `fly.io` requires users to provide a globally unique deployment app name.
+This is important as `fly.io` requires users to provide a globally unique deployment app names.

 Run `ec deploy` to deploy your app on Fly.io.
 Once you deploy your app, your discord bot will be live!

+## Slack bot

-3. For Slack bot, you will need to create the bot on slack developer portal and get the slack bot token and slack app token.
+For Slack bot, you will need to create the bot on slack developer portal and get the slack bot token and slack app token.

 ### Setup